The lenses of prescription glasses bend light in such a way that it focuses clearly on the retina.

 Conventional glasses for high prescriptions are bulky and look unsightly to many people.
 And no one wants to compromise on the aesthetic of their glasses.
-That is where high index glasses become beneficial.
+That is where tall index glasses become beneficial.

 They offer the same power as your bulky lenses but are extremely thin and lightweight.
-Let us look at what are high index lenses and how they are different from usual lenses.
+Let us look at what are high index lenses and how they are different from standard lenses.

 What is a High Index Lens?

 A High Index Lens is one with a higher index than a normal one.
-What that means is that these lenses have a higher index of refraction or the ability to bend light and focus it on the retina (the innermost layer of the eye) than other glass or plastic lenses.
+This means that these lenses have a higher index of refraction or the ability to bend light and focus it on the retina (the innermost layer of the eye) than other glass or plastic lenses.

 The actual index of refraction of these high index glasses is about 1.74 compared to 1.52 of crown glass lenses and 1.48 of plastic lenses.

-The high index glasses are made of materials that are much denser than regular plastic or glass used in normal glasses.
-This helps them focus light more efficiently while saving up on space.
+The high index glasses are made of much denser materials than regular plastic or glass used in standard glasses.
+This helps them focus on light more efficiently while saving up on space.

 Regular lenses tend to be heavier and bulkier than high index lenses for the same prescription strength.

-Having said that regular glasses can cover a wonder range of prescription strengths.
-High Index Lenses are mostly reserved for people with high values of prescription strengths while regular lenses can cover slight vision defects too.
+Regular glasses can cover a fantastic range of prescription strengths.
+High Index Lenses are mostly reserved for people with high prescription strengths, while standard lenses can cover slight vision defects.

 Benefits of High Index Lenses

-A major benefit of high index lenses is that they are particularly lightweight in comparison to other glasses.
-The materials used are dense and as you move up the refractive index you get some of the thinnest glasses you can find.
+A significant benefit of high index lenses is that they are remarkably lightweight in comparison to other glasses.
+The materials used are dense, and as you move up the refractive index, you get some of the thinnest glasses you can find.